The Supreme Court's judgment on deprivation of liberty

 Current market risks:

-• Demand for supportthe demand for ASC support continues to rise, as does the level of complexity of cases.
-Early Help services are experiencing the same waiting times and waiting lists as other ASC support and this can have a detrimental impact on the individual, as timely access to support is fundamental in Early Help services.
+• Demand for support – tthe demand for ASC support continues to rise, as does the level of complexity of cases.
+Early Help services are experiencing the same waiting times and waiting lists as other ASC support, however, we continue to work with our providers to ensure as timely access to support as possible.

-• Evidencing the impact of Early Help support there are many challenges to measuring the impact of Early Help and Prevention and as such has been difficult to build a robust evidence base to both the individual Early Help services commissioned and the totality of their collective and wider impact
+• Evidencing the impact of Early Help support there are many challenges to measuring the impact of Early Help and Prevention and as such building a robust evidence base to both the individual Early Help services commissioned and the totality of their collective and wider impact is challenging.
+We are developing an internal commissioning framework to standardise our data and insight reporting so we can evaluate current services to evidence the impact of the current Early Help & Prevention offer.

 Our current areas of focus are: